Labor and Business in the United States Educational Materials | Student Handouts

 Utility: The satisfaction or happiness that individuals derive from consuming goods and services.

 These terms provide a foundation for understanding economic principles and concepts.
-As you delve deeper into economics, you will encounter more specialized terminology related to various subfields, such as microeconomics, macroeconomics, international economics, and more.
+As your students delve deeper into economics, they will encounter more specialized terminology related to various subfields, such as microeconomics, macroeconomics, international economics, and more.
+If and when teachers encounter students with seeming interest in this topic, they should take the opportunity to tell students about not only higher education coursework in economics, but about the career opportunities in this field.
+Our free printables on labor and business in the United States are here to light the way.

 www.studenthandouts.com > Social Studies > Economics > U.S. Labor and Business